Comcast: Largest U.S. cable provider (2001–present)

 In 2001, Comcast announced it would acquire the assets of the largest cable television operator at the time, AT&T Broadband, for $44.5 billion.
 The proposed name for the merged company was "AT&T Comcast", but the companies ultimately decided to keep only the Comcast name, with the company and new assets reincorporated in Pennsylvania on December 7, 2001.
 On November 18, 2002, Comcast officially acquired all assets of AT&T Broadband, thus making Comcast the largest cable television company in the United States with over 22 million subscribers.
 This spurred the start of Comcast Advertising Sales (using AT&T's groundwork) which would later be renamed Comcast Spotlight and now effectv, A Comcast Company.
 As part of this acquisition, Comcast also acquired the National Digital Television Center in Centennial, Colorado as a wholly owned subsidiary, now known as the Comcast Media Center.
 In 2003, Comcast became one of the original investors in The Golf Channel.
 After Excite@Home went bankrupt in October 2001, Comcast took over providing internet directly to consumers in January 2002.

-On February 11, 2004, Comcast announced a $54 billion bid for The Walt Disney Company, including taking on $12 billion of Disney's debt.
+On February 11, 2004, Comcast announced a $54 billion bid for Disney, including taking on $12 billion of Disney's debt.
 The deal would have made Comcast the largest media conglomerate in the world.
 However, after rejection by Disney and uncertain response from investors, the bid was abandoned in April.
 In 2004, Comcast sold its QVC shares to Liberty Media for $7.9 billion.

 On April 8, 2005, a partnership led by Comcast and Sony Pictures Entertainment finalized a deal to acquire MGM and its affiliate studio, United Artists, and created an additional outlet to carry MGM/UA's material for cable and Internet distribution.
 On October 31, 2005, Comcast officially announced that it had acquired Susquehanna Communications, a South Central Pennsylvania-based cable television and broadband services provider and unit of the former Susquehanna Pfaltzgraff company, for $775 million cash.
 Comcast previously owned approximately 30% of Susquehanna Communications through its affiliate company, Lenfest.
 In December 2005, Comcast announced the creation of Comcast Interactive Media, a new division focused on online media.